D7039E-E7032E/Project-Report/README.md

 ![rule](https://github.com/D7039E-E7032E/Project-Report/blob/fc1c1424542d7d816bf94292356d8a6f613ad361/controlrool.svg)

-The variable p, in equation above, was chosen in simulations for optimal performance.
+The variable p, in the equation above, was chosen in simulations for optimal performance.

 ### 3.6 Central station
 <p>
 Central station's purpose is to control and communicate with the TB3Bs.
-From the central station, all packages are runned through the scripts which contains the essential ROS commands.
-Also the ROS master node is started through ROS command roscore at central station.
+From the central station, all packages are run through the scripts which contains the essential ROS commands.
+Also, the ROS master node is started through ROS command roscore at central station.
 Its role is to look over the other active nodes and help them locate each other.
-ROS master also comes with a parameter server which will store and retrieve parameters from nodes.
+ROS Master also comes with a parameter server which will store and retrieve parameters from nodes.
 These parameters are XMLRPC data types which are XML equivalents of common data types.
 </p>

 ### 3.7 Communication